Cast Away: Plot

+Four weeks later, Chuck returns to the mainland, where he learns he was presumed dead by his family and friends.
+As he is given a hero's welcome at the FedEx headquarters in Memphis, he meets his dentist Jerry Lovett, whom he discovers has married and had a daughter with Kelly.
+At a homecoming party in Chuck's hotel room, Kelly is emotionally unable to greet him.
+Later that night, Chuck visits Kelly, where they bond for the last time; the two share a passionate kiss and confess their love for each other.
+Both realize she cannot leave her family and they part ways.
+Chuck returns the pocket watch Kelly gave him and she returns his Jeep Cherokee, which she had kept after his disappearance.

-Upon returning to civilization, a spruced-up and clean-shaven Chuck learns that he was declared dead by his family and friends.
-Later, he returns to a hero’s welcome home party at the FedEx Headquarters in Memphis.
-There, he learns that Kelly has since married and had a daughter.
-On a rainy night, Chuck visits Kelly's house and reunites with her.
-Although they are both still in love with each other, Chuck reminds Kelly of her responsibilities with her new family.
-She gives Chuck his old Jeep, and they sadly part ways.
-Chuck drives to Texas to return the unopened Federal Express package to its sender.
-Finding no one home, he leaves the package at the door with a note saying that the package saved his life.
-He departs in his truck (he has bought another Wilson volleyball and put it in the passenger seat) and stops at a remote crossroads.
-A woman in a pickup truck stops and gives information about where each road leads.
-As she drives away, Chuck notices two angel wings painted on the tailgate of her truck, identical to the one on the parcel.
-He looks down each road, trying to decide which way to go.
-In the end, Chuck then stares down the road the woman took and smiles.
+Chuck drives to Texas to return the angel-winged package to the address of the sender.
+Finding no one home, he leaves it at the door with a note saying the package saved his life.
+He departs in his vehicle and stops at a crossroads.
+A woman in a pickup truck, headed in the direction of the house, stops and gives information about where each road leads.
+As she drives away, Chuck notices the same angel wings painted on the tailgate of her truck.
+He looks down each road, trying to decide which way to go, and smiles when he faces the road taken by the truck.